OMAD: Should You Do the One Meal a Day Diet?

 What is OMAD and how does it work?

-In this case, you eat all of your daily calories in just one meal each day — typically fasting for the remaining 23-ish hours.
-One meal a day fasting lets you reap the health benefits of fasting, while hugely simplifying your schedule (you know, if meal prep and eating feels bothersome to you).
+When you’re on an OMAD diet, you eat all of your daily calories in just one meal each day — typically fasting for the remaining 23-ish hours.
+One meal a day fasting lets you reap the health benefits of fasting while also simplifying your schedule (you know, if meal prep and eating feels bothersome to you).

 How to start the one meal a day diet

-As Brad Pilon, author of “Eat Stop Eat,” and a top expert on the science of fasting, explains in an episode of the Bulletproof Radio podcast, “The hardest part of fasting wasn’t the not eating because I was hungry, it was the not eating because of my habits … It took a while to get used to letting go of my trained eating styles.”
+The toughest thing about fasting isn’t trying to power through your hunger — it’s catching yourself before you mindlessly grab a snack and pop it in your mouth.
+As Brad Pilon, author of Eat Stop Eat and a top expert on the science of fasting, explains in an episode of the Bulletproof Radio podcast, “The hardest part of fasting wasn’t not eating when I was hungry, it was the not eating because of my habits … It took a while to get used to letting go of my trained eating styles.”

 Benefits of one meal a day fasting